backand/todos-with-users/README.md

 	3. In Configuration menu set **Custom Reset Password Page** to `http://localhost:9000/#/resetPassword`.
 This is the link that will be sent by email to users who forgot their password.
 (This page is also used for signed-in users to change their password.)

-At this point, users are able to register for your app.
+At this point, users are able to register to your app.
 They can register organically using their own email and a password, or via social media provider integration, such as Google, GitHub, or Facebook.
 New users simply need to select the "New User" checkbox before signing in.
 All registered users can add or modify tasks.

 #### Forgot Password
 Once you've updated the **Custom Reset Password** page, you can test the app's 'reset password' functionality.
 This is accessible from the login page, so you may need to sign out of the application first.
 On the ensuing reset password page, simply enter the email address of a valid existing user, and that email address will receive a message with a link to your configured "change password" page.